zachinjapan/my-gatsby-blog/content/blog/Using Recursion to Insert Values Into a Sorted Binary Tree/index.md

 ## My favorite part about binary trees is using recursion to travel down the nodes.

-For the insert() method of my tree.
-I do 2 things
+I do two things for the insert() method of my tree.

-1. I check if the tree is empty if so I add the node.
+1. I check if the tree is empty.
+If so, I add the node.

 2. I create a recursive function to travel down the tree and eventually add the new node if it hits the end of the branch (no more nodes)